Environment: LEZ active (−55% NOx), fines postponed, Evere joins anti-overflight action

 Environmental monitoring

-Brussels Environment continues its monitoring missions: air, water and soil quality, and the management of regional green spaces.
+Brussels Environment continues its missions: monitoring air, water and soil quality, and managing regional green spaces.

 Impact indicators